Seanih/smart_bank/README.md

 # Smart Bank DApp

 This project demonstrates how a bank would work as a decentralized application (with the exception of 'lending' or 'interest' features).
+A user can deposit, withdraw, and transfer Goërli ETH to and from the contract, as well as view their transaction history.
+The wallet addresses of each unique user are stored in a MongoDB database.

 ---